pnp/pnpjs/packages/sp-taxonomy/docs/index.md

 ## UML
-[Graphical UML diagram](../../../docs-src/img/pnpjs-sp-taxonomy-uml.svg) of @pnpjs/sp-taxonomy.
-Right click the diagram and open in new tab if it is too small.
+[Graphical UML diagram](../../../docs-src/img/pnpjs-sp-taxonomy-uml.svg) of @pnp/sp-taxonomy.
+Right-click the diagram and open in new tab if it is too small.